DenisCarriere/geocoder/docs/providers/Google.rst

 Environment Variables
 ---------------------

-To make sure your API key is store safely on your computer, you can define that API key using your system's environment variables.
+To make sure your API key is stored safely on your computer, you can define that API key using your system's environment variables.

 .. code-block:: bash